AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --orientation <orient>

-    Explicitly sets the image's `"Orientation"` metadata to a numeric value (see Section :ref:`metadata-orientation` for the numeric codes).
+    Explicitly sets the image's `"Orientation"` metadata to a numeric value (see Section :ref:`sec-metadata-displayhints` for the numeric codes).
 This only changes the metadata field that specifies how the image should be displayed, it does NOT alter the pixels themselves, and so has no effect for image formats that don't support some kind of orientation metadata.